defeat the enemy, strongholds and spiritual warfare

 It’s a Monday-Friday Devotional with 260 entries about two minutes apiece to help connect God’s Word to whatever you do vocationally.

 My most popular book is Redeeming Your Time, helping readers apply the Gospel to time management, specifically managing it the way Jesus managed His.
-I looked at the Gospels and pulled seven time management principles from Christ’s life and connected them to 32 practical practices to help us implement them today.
+I looked at the Gospels and extracted seven time management principles from Christ’s life, connecting them to 32 practical practices that help us implement them today.

 Master of One is about excellence, focus, and calling.
 It’s a strategy for fulfilling the Biblical mandate to pursue excellence in all things, including vocations.